mailgun/mailgun-ruby/README.md

   }
 ```

-To specify Mailgun options such as campagin or tags:
+To specify Mailgun options such as campaign or tags:
 ```ruby
 class UserMailer < ApplicationMailer def welcome_email